 A widget bundle is a set of widgets that complement each other and are utilised together for a common purpose.
 For example, a widget bundle for collaborative authoring can consist of widgets such as Google Docs and Google Talk.

 A widget store is a directory of widgets.
 Widgets are commonly categorised within a widget store according to their purpose, e.g. widgets for planning, communication, collaboration.
 Users can browse and download the widgets, as well as provide feedback on the widgets in the form of ratings and comments.

 A Personal Learning Environment (PLE) is a facility for an individual to access, aggregate, configure and manipulate digital artefacts of their ongoing learning experiences.

 The PLE follows a learner-centric approach, allowing the use of lightweight services and tools that belong to and are controlled by individual learners.
 Rather than integrating different services into a centralised system, the PLE provides the learner with a variety of services and hands over control to her to select and use these services the way she deems fit.

 Psycho-Pedagogical Integration Model (PPIM)

-The Psycho-Pedagogical Integration Model (PPIM) has been defined for the ROLE project and builds on the concept of the self-regulated learning approach that is based on a cyclic model (Zimmerman, 2002).
+The Psycho-Pedagogical Integration Model (PPIM) builds on the concept of the self-regulated learning approach that is based on a cyclic model (Zimmerman, 2002).
 A simple illustration is shown in Figure 1 below.
 Full details are given in section 4 of this study unit.